szaumoor/ZSTweaks/ZSTweaks/README.md

 - The sword acts in **every way** as a +5 two-handed sword **against mind flayers only**, that is, +5 THAC0, +5 enchantment, 1d10+5 damage
 - Against other targets, it's still a +3 weapon in terms of damage, thac0 and enchantment level
 - Wielding it makes the wielder immune to mind blasts and domination attempts by mind flayers
-- Critical hits cause  which causes 2d8 psychic (irresistible) damage and causes Confusion for 10 seconds if a Save vs. Spell at -2 is failed.
+- Critical hits causes 2d8 psychic (irresistible) damage and causes Confusion for 10 seconds if a Save vs. Spell at -2 is failed.
 Creatures without minds or brains are unaffected.
 - Speed factor of 6

-**Component 1318:** Make Flame of the North +2 affect all evil, not just chaotic evil
+**Component 1318:** Make Flame of the North able to kill trolls, and the extra damage affect all evil, not just Chaotic Evil

-Self explanatory

-**Component 1322:** Make Flame of the North inflict +2 fire damage against trolls

-The backstory of the sword heavily implies it was involved in the slaughter of many trolls.
+Self explanatory.
+Also, The backstory of the sword heavily implies it was involved in the slaughter of many trolls.
 Therefore, the sword can completely destroy trolls on hit by causing +2 fire damage on hit to trolls only.

 **Component 1390:** Make Staff of the Magi force a saving throw to dispel effects on hits

 The dispel on hit thing is pretty cheesy so, yeah.
 That.
 Save vs. Spell at -2

-**Component 1410:** Make Ir'revrykal Dispel Magic effect not depend on probabilities but allow a saving throw.
+**Component 1410:** Make Ir'revrykal dispel magic not depend on probabilities and increase base damage

 This essentially is the same tweak to Carsomyr, except the chance of dispelling is also 100%.
 The saving throw vs. spell has no penalty.

-**Component 1420:** Make Ir'revrykal base damage equal to Carsomyr

-This makes the weapon have 1d12 base damage much like Carsomyr, tightening the resemblance between both swords.
+It also makes the weapon have 1d12 base damage much like Carsomyr, tightening the resemblance between both swords.
+Both features are optional.

 **Component 1460:** Make Spear of Withering able to poison on contact if save is failed